edition-esser-skala/ees-tools/documents/imslp_instructions.md

 Instrument names:
 - strings in plural and with roman numerals (e.g, Violins I, Violins II, Violas, Cellos/Basses)
+- solo instruments on top, labelled like “Violin (solo)”
 - other instruments singular and with arabic numerals (e.g., Oboe 1, Trombone 2 ...)
 - parts with several instruments in a grand staff: separate numbers with slashes (e.g., Horn 1/2 (B♭), Trumpet 1/2 (C)/Timpani)
 - do not write key changes in the timpani